Getting to Know Your Medications

 - Will this drug interact in a harmful way with any of my other medications?

-- Make sure your doctors are aware of any medications you are currently taking before they prescribe a new one.
+- Make sure your doctors are aware of any medications you currently take before they prescribe a new one.

 - Always ask your doctor if there is anything you should avoid eating or drinking while taking a drug.
-Some foods and drinks, such as grapefruit or alcohol, can also interact with certain medications.
+Some foods and beverages, such as grapefruit or alcohol, can cause harmful interactions with certain medications.

 - Make a copy of your medication record and carry it with you, such as in your wallet or handbag.
-Keeping it handy lets you provide the list to a new doctor or pharmacist and helps you in case of an emergency.
+Provide the list to a new doctor or pharmacist and have it with you in case of an emergency.

-- Is there a generic equivalent or alternative available?
+- Is there a generic equivalent or alternative available that would work for me?

 - Many brand-name drugs have generic versions.
 One of the easiest ways to cut prescription drug costs is to switch from a brand-name drug to a generic drug.